Building sand merchant in Hampshire

 Frequently asked Building Sand questions:

-Where does it come from?
+Where does building sand come from?

-The sand that we use, is what you might call ‘marine sand’.
+The sand that we use is what you might call ‘marine sand’.
 It’s the sand we see at the bottom of the riverbeds, making up our beaches and lying across lake and ocean floors.

 The result, to the end user, however, is soft, angular sand that interlocks perfectly, like pieces of a puzzle.
 So, the next time you visit the beach, it is well worth pondering the journey on which the sand beneath your feet has travelled!